CmnRec: Sequential Recommendations with Chunk-accelerated Memory Network: CmnRec

 The sequence segmentation results are:

 The example of TSC is shown in Figure \ref{cra} (b).
-To obtain the goal of ``the newer the item is, the greater importance it has for the next prediction", we may have another case to be addressed.
-As shown in Figure \ref{cra} (c), TSC degenerates into an extreme chunk (short for EXC), where the most attention is paid to latest contribution.
-In the sequence, the first $T-M+1$ items form a large chunk, whereas each of the remaining $M-1$ items is treated as a separate chunk.
+To obtain the goal of ``the newer the interaction is, the greater importance it has for the next prediction", we may need to investigate an extreme case, as shown in Figure \ref{cra} (c), referred to as EXC.
+As can be seen, in EXC the most attention is paid to the contribution of latest interaction, i.e., the first $T-m+1$ items form a large chunk, whereas each of the remaining $m-1$ items is treated as a separate chunk.